Directors

 Lindsay Tanner: after serving as Kevin Rudd's Finance Minister, he become a professional director including serving as President of Essendon Football Club and a director of Suncorp, which explains his full impressive CV.

 Mark Vaile: the former Nationals leader, deputy prime minister and Trade minister was chairman of renewable energy technology specialist CBD Energy and a non-executive director of Virgin Blue Holdings Limited.
-He is also the long term chair of Whitehaven Coal.
+He is also the long term chair of Whitehaven Coal, which has prospered under his watch, earning him more than $10 million.

 Michael Wooldridge: the qualified nephrologist and former Federal Liberal Health Minister served on several listed health plays including Australian Pharmaceuticals Industries.
 Wooldridge was also chair of Prime Trust, which collapsed in a $500 million fiasco, sparking years of litigation.